<img src="https://secure.leadforensics.com/32105.png" style="display:none;">

 3. The IdP provides a security token to the service provider via the web browser.

-4. The service provider authorises the user, permitting them appropriate access for their identity.
+4. The service provider authorises the user, permitting them appropriate access based on their identity.

 While this process can sound complex, the actual user experience is far simpler and smoother than a password-based system.
-From the perspective of an employee at an enterprise organisation using a passwordless system, they are simply able to launch and close apps at will, without having to enter any credentials once they have authenticated with their corporate directory (e.g. Active Directory).
+From the perspective of an employee within an enterprise using a passwordless system, they are simply able to launch and close apps at will, without having to enter any credentials once they have authenticated with their corporate directory (e.g. Active Directory, Entra ID).

 Token-based authentication relies on the use of open security standards to securely communicate between the IdP and SP, usually either SAML or OIDC.
 There are small differences in terminology, formatting and use cases, but the fundamental process is the same for both.

 SAML and OIDC have slightly different use cases.
 As the more lightweight protocol, which is easily deployed at internet scale where large numbers of claims can be processed quickly, OIDC is usually preferred for authenticating users on mobile apps, landing pages and consumer-facing environments.
 In contrast, SAML is more frequently used in enterprise authentication due to its maturity, reliability and relatively widespread compatibility.
-Most IdPs will support the use of both, although individual SPs usually use only one or the other.
+Most IdPs will support the use of both, although individual SPs may often use only one or the other.
+Whilst OIDC and SAML protocols are supported as standard by the largest, and most commonly used enterprise apps, the vast majority of line-of-business applications used across the enterprise do not support these protocols and still rely on passwords for authentication.

-From the user’s point of view, the process is identical to token-based authentication – the user accesses an application after authenticating themselves with the corporate directory, and is automatically signed into the application.
-Since this password can be undisclosed to the user, and they are not required to create, manage or enter passwords, it provides many of the same security benefits as token-based authentication, such as protecting against phishing or credential-stuffing attacks.
+From the user’s point of view, the SSO process is identical to token-based SSO – the user launches or navigates to an application and, assuming they are already authenticated with the corporate directory, are automatically signed into the application by the SSO solution.
+The SSO solution should also be able to hide the application password from the user meaning they are not required to remember or manage this.
+Since this password can be hidden from the user, and they are not required to create, manage or enter passwords, it provides many of the same security benefits as token-based authentication, such as protecting against phishing or credential-stuffing attacks.

 IdP-initiated vs SP-initiated SSO